habi/EAWAG-manuscript/manuscript.md

 ## Discussion {.page_break_before}

 The discussion of the results and the outlook to what we'll do in the future is going into this file here.

+## Acknowledgments {.page_break_before}

+We thank the Manubot project [@doi:10.1371/journal.pcbi.1007128] for helping us write this manuscript collaboratively.

 ## References {.page_break_before}